-“With the cost of veterinary care rising and moving increasingly out of reach for many families, the Connecticut Humane Society has made a strategic commitment to delivering free and reduced-fee veterinary care to pets at greatest risk for losing their families if a medical crisis were to come up,” CHS Executive Director Gordon Willard said.
+With the cost of veterinary care continually rising, CHS has made a strategic commitment to delivering free and reduced-fee veterinary care to pets at greatest risk for losing their families if a medical crisis were to come up.